 Yoga classes are helpful when you’re developing your yoga practice, because you can receive direct instruction from a teacher who’s there to make sure that you’re learning the poses and breathing techniques correctly.

-Yoga classes are taught all around the country and there are two things to be sure to check for when finding a class or instructor:
+Yoga classes are taught all around the country.
+However, there are two things that are important to check for when finding a class or instructor:

 - That the teacher is insured.

 - That they also have accreditation from a well-respected yoga association.
 The main UK yoga associations usually provide a list of accredited classes and this can be a great starting point for finding one near you:

 If you’re feeling a little nervous about starting a new class then it can help to take a friend or a willing family member along with you for some extra moral support – they might really enjoy it too.